stravalib/stravalib/docs/get-started/athletes.md

 ## Retrieve current athlete

 This is the simplest request.
-It is provided by the {py:fun}`stravalib.client.Client.get_athlete` when called with no parameters.
+It is provided by the {py:func}`stravalib.client.Client.get_athlete` when called with no parameters.

 ```python